Polio is an infection caused by a virus. Polio causes fever, vomiting and muscle stiffness.

 In rare cases, people who have had polio in the past can develop symptoms again.
 Or, their existing symptoms can get worse.
 This can happen many decades after the infection.
 This is called post-polio syndrome.

-Visit the Polio Survivors Ireland website for information and support for people who have post-polio syndrome
+Visit Polio Survivors Ireland for information and support for people who have post-polio syndrome.

 Causes of polio

 You can become infected with the poliovirus if you come into contact with:

 - the poo (faeces) of someone with the infection

 - the droplets launched into the air when an infected person coughs or sneezes

 You can also get the infection from food or water that is contaminated with infected poo or droplets.

 If the virus gets into your mouth, it travels to your throat and tummy and starts to multiply.
 In some cases, it can also get into the bloodstream and spread to the nervous system.